jrjohnson1231/SpaceTeam/README.md

 -**4/14/16 Allie:** I updated the planets class into a new inheritance hierarchy with an abstract class called "Body" and classes "Planet" (which uses the gravitational force) and "Charged" (which uses the coulomb force).
 I also did a little bit of cleanup overall in structure and style.
 With the new hierarchy it makes it much easier to implement different force laws

+-**4/21/16 John:** I started incorporating the Planet and Body classes into the graphic classes.
+I did moved all the displaying to the Window class, and added a planet to the Object class.
+The main function also uses the Planet::update() function to update the position and Window::update() has been renamed to display().

 TODO
 ----
 - animate simulation so we can find out what parts of planet/tensor need to be adjusted